 To give you a rough overview:

 This is a simple checklist that has incorporated the best practices of successful companies.
 Everyone in your organization can use this checklist to see if their OKRs meet the requirements.
 You will only need this checklist in the beginning, after having drafted a dozen OKRs you should be fine.

 Let’s quickly run through all elements.

-Then there is the simple Rule of Thumb we developed for both objectives and key results: if someone looks at one of them and sees 50% progress, what will it tell that person?
+Then there is the simple Rule of Thumb we developed for both Objectives and Key Results: if someone looks at one of them and sees 50% progress, what will it tell that person?
 You can simply test this by asking a colleague.
 If he or she has no clue what 50% progress for a specific OKR means, you should probably phrase it better.
-Imagine for instance you’d like to learn to play the piano.
-Many people are likely to create an objective Learn to play the piano.
-But if that objective is at 50%, what does it tell me?
+Imagine you’d like to learn to play the piano.
+Many people are likely to create an Objective Learn to play the piano.
+But if that Objective is at 50%, what does it tell me?
 Nothing.
-Instead I can create an objective which symbolises that I can play the piano, for instance: Play the Moonlight Sonata at my best friend’s wedding.
+Instead, I can create an Objective which symbolizes that I can play the piano, for instance: Play the Moonlight Sonata at my best friend’s wedding.
 If progress is now at 50%, people probably have an idea of where I stand, and I can be sure that once I mastered this song so well that I can play it in public, I’ve probably learned to play the piano.

 Please note that writing good OKRs is like a muscle you need to train.
 You might struggle a bit in the beginning, but you’ll quickly improve over time!
 It’s a great skill to develop which will benefit both your business as well as your private life.

 A great way to ensure a steep learning curve in your organization is to let each team review the OKRs of their team members and provide feedback.
 Not just on whether they have decided to work on the right things, but also to provide feedback on whether the OKR has been drafted correctly.